some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Multiple Client-Service-Instance-Entry entries shall be used, if an service instance needs to be configured to be accessed using multiple different interfaces.
+Multiple Client-Service-Instance-Entry entries shall be used, if a service instance needs to be configured to be accessed using multiple different interfaces.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_494